Nicolai Ghiaurov: Biography

 Ghiaurov was born in the small mountain town of Velingrad in southern Bulgaria.
 As a child, he learned to play the violin, piano and clarinet.
 He began his musical studies at the Bulgarian State Conservatory in 1949 where he studied under Prof. Cristo Brambarov.
 Ghiaurov was awarded a state scholarship and from 1950 until 1955 he studied at the Moscow Conservatory.

-Ghiaurov's career was launched in 1955, when he won the Grand Prix at the International Vocal Competition in Paris and the First Prize and a gold medal at the Fifth World Youth Festival in Prague.
+Ghiaurov's career was launched in 1955, when he won the Grand Prix at the International Vocal Competition in Paris and the First Prize and a gold medal at the Fifth World Youth Festival in Warsaw.
 Ghiaurov made his operatic debut in 1955 as Don Basilio in Rossini's The Barber of Seville in Sofia.
 In 1956 he moved to the Bolshoi Theater in Moscow, singing his first Mephistopheles.
 He made his Italian operatic debut in 1958 in Teatro Comunale Bologna, before starting an international career with his rendition of Varlaam in the opera Boris Godunov at La Scala in 1959.
 1962 marked Ghiaurov's Covent Garden debut as Padre Guardiano in Verdi's La forza del destino as well as his first appearance in Salzburg in Verdi's Requiem, conducted by Herbert von Karajan.

 Ghiaurov first shared a stage with Mirella Freni in 1961 in Genoa.
 She was Marguerite, he was Mephistopheles in Faust.
 Married in 1978, they lived in her hometown, Modena.
 They sang together frequently.

 He made his US debut in Gounod's Faust in 1963 at the Lyric Opera of Chicago, and he went on to sing twelve roles with the company, including the title roles in Boris Godunov, Don Quichotte, and Mefistofele.